IP-CAM/Safecharge-Payments-for-Opencart_v.2.3.0.2/README.md

 How to install the plugin

-1. Upload the containt of upload folder to your OpenCart root directory.
-2. In the admin site go to Extensions > Extension Installer and upload file install.ocmod.xml
+1. In the admin site go to Extensions > Extension Installer and upload file install.ocmod.xml
-3. After successful install go to Modifications and refresh the catche with the blue button, top right on the page.
+2. After successful install go to Modifications and refresh the catche with the blue button, top right on the page.